Indian astronomy

-Astronomy has long history in Indian subcontinent stretching from pre-historic to modern times.
+Astronomy has a long history in the Indian subcontinent, stretching from pre-historic to modern times.
 Some of the earliest roots of Indian astronomy can be dated to the period of Indus Valley civilisation or earlier.
-Astronomy later developed as a discipline of Vedanga, or one of the "auxiliary disciplines" associated with the study of the Vedas, dating 1500 BCE or older.
+Astronomy later developed as a discipline of Vedanga, or one of the "auxiliary disciplines" associated with the study of the Vedas dating 1500 BCE or older.
 The oldest known text is the Vedanga Jyotisha, dated to 1400–1200 BCE (with the extant form possibly from 700 to 600 BCE).

 Indian astronomy was influenced by Greek astronomy beginning in the 4th century BCE and through the early centuries of the Common Era, for example by the Yavanajataka and the Romaka Siddhanta, a Sanskrit translation of a Greek text disseminated from the 2nd century.

 Indian astronomy flowered in the 5th–6th century, with Aryabhata, whose work, Aryabhatiya, represented the pinnacle of astronomical knowledge at the time.
 The Aryabhatiya is composed of four sections, covering topics such as units of time, methods for determining the positions of planets, the cause of day and night, and several other cosmological concepts.
-Later the Indian astronomy significantly influenced Muslim astronomy, Chinese astronomy, European astronomy, and others.
+Later, Indian astronomy significantly influenced Muslim astronomy, Chinese astronomy, European astronomy and others.
 Other astronomers of the classical era who further elaborated on Aryabhata's work include Brahmagupta, Varahamihira and Lalla.

 An identifiable native Indian astronomical tradition remained active throughout the medieval period and into the 16th or 17th century, especially within the Kerala school of astronomy and mathematics.

 History

-Some of the earliest forms of astronomy can be dated to the period of Indus Valley civilisation, or earlier.
+Some of the earliest forms of astronomy can be dated to the Indus Valley Civilisation or earlier.
 Some cosmological concepts are present in the Vedas, as are notions of the movement of heavenly bodies and the course of the year.
 The Rig Veda is one of the oldest pieces of Indian literature.
 Rig Veda 1-64-11 & 48 describes time as a wheel with 12 parts and 360 spokes (days), with a remainder of 5, making reference to the solar calendar.
 As in other traditions, there is a close association of astronomy and religion during the early history of the science, astronomical observation being necessitated by spatial and temporal requirements of correct performance of religious ritual.
 Thus, the Shulba Sutras, texts dedicated to altar construction, discusses advanced mathematics and basic astronomy.
 Vedanga Jyotisha is another of the earliest known Indian texts on astronomy, it includes the details about the Sun, Moon, nakshatras, lunisolar calendar.
 The Vedanga Jyotisha describes rules for tracking the motions of the Sun and the Moon for the purposes of ritual.
 According to the Vedanga Jyotisha, in a yuga or "era", there are 5 solar years, 67 lunar sidereal cycles, 1,830 days, 1,835 sidereal days and 62 synodic months.

 Greek astronomical ideas began to enter India in the 4th century BCE following the conquests of Alexander the Great.
 By the early centuries of the Common Era, Indo-Greek influence on the astronomical tradition is visible, with texts such as the Yavanajataka and Romaka Siddhanta.